 Cardholders can access the Capital One Secured card login page from the Capital One website.
-Anyone with a Capital One Secured card can create a user name and password to log in and manage their account online.
-But there is no login page specifically for the Capital One Secured card.
+Anyone with a Secured Mastercard® from Capital One card can create a user name and password to log in and manage their account online.
+But there is no login page specifically for the Secured Mastercard® from Capital One card.
 All Capital One customers use the same site to manage their accounts.

-To get online account access for your Capital One Secured Card:
+Here’s how you can get online account access for your Secured Mastercard® from Capital One card:

 Click “Find Me” and create a user name and password following the guidelines on the page.